dmarquezoller/BRIDGE/README.md

 ## File structure

 As said before, the code has been heavily modularized to ease the editing, debugging and improvement of the app.
-This also allows the user to furhter locally customize the app with more pipelines or plots without the need of understanding and editing the whole code but rather just changing the corresponding files.
+This also allows the user to further locally customize the app with more pipelines or plots without the need of understanding and editing the whole code but rather just changing the corresponding files.

 Here is a diagram showing all the different code files and their hierarchy.
 Moreover, you can also see which functions are declared in which files and a brief description of what is inside each file.